 Hilary E. Ackermann, chair of the risk committee: Ackermann brings extensive experience assessing credit for major banking institutions, covering a variety of industries including the power generation, electrical utilities, and natural resources sectors, as well as in depth coverage of commodities trading including, oil, natural gas, and power as a risk manager.
 Previously, Ackermann served on the board of Dynegy and, prior to that, was chief risk officer with Goldman Sachs Bank USA.
 Ackermann served as managing director, credit department of Goldman, Sachs & Co., as VP, credit department, and as an associate in the credit department.
 Prior to joining Goldman, Sachs, Ackermann served as assistant department head of Swiss Bank Corporation.

-Gavin Baiera, chairman of the compensation committee: Gavin Baiera is a senior managing director at Centerbridge Partners, L.P, which is a multi-strategy private investment firm focused on leveraged buyouts and distressed securities.
+Gavin Baiera, chair of the compensation committee: Gavin Baiera is a senior managing director at Centerbridge Partners, L.P, which is a multi-strategy private investment firm focused on leveraged buyouts and distressed securities.
 He recently served as a managing director at Angelo, Gordon & Co., where he was the global head of the firm’s corporate credit activities and portfolio manager for its distressed funds.
 Baiera was also a member of the firm’s executive committee.
 Prior to joining Angelo, Gordon in 2008, Baiera was the co-head of the strategic finance group at Morgan Stanley, which was responsible for all origination, underwriting, and distribution of restructuring transactions.
 Prior to that, Baiera worked at General Electric Capital Corporation, concentrating on underwriting and investing in restructuring transactions.
 Baiera, who began his career at GE Capital in its financial management program, has served on numerous boards of directors including, most recently, MACH Gen, Orbitz Worldwide, and Travelport Worldwide.
 He received a bachelor’s degree from Fairfield University and a master’s of business administration from the University of Southern California.